Clastify logo

 So chlorine can oxidize bromide ions:

 but bromine cannot oxidize chloride ions under the same conditions.
-In halogen/halide mixtures, the observations often come down to colour changes: chlorine, bromine and iodine solutions have distinctive colours, and if a new halogen appears in solution, displacement has taken place.
+In halogen/halide mixtures, the observations often come down to colour changes.
+Chlorine, bromine and iodine solutions have distinctive colours, and if a new halogen appears in solution, that is evidence of displacement.

 Metal + acid gives salt + hydrogen

-Dilute acids oxidize reactive metals.
-The acid provides H⁺(aq), and these ions gain electrons to form hydrogen gas:
+Reactive metals react with dilute acids by being oxidized.
+The acid provides H+(aq)H^+(aq) ions, and these ions gain electrons to form hydrogen gas:

-For a metal that forms M²⁺, the reaction follows this pattern:
+For a metal that forms M2+M^{2+} ions, the reaction follows this pattern:

 With hydrochloric acid: